pennlabs/labs-analytics/README.md

 - [MVP] Proper Authentication and Encryption
     - Similar to B2B, only Labs products should be able to access the engine
     - Handles retrieving a Python user from the request to the C++ engine.
 This can be as simple as requiring requests to pass in a pennkey in the request body or a session-id in the request header.
-- [Future] Logs to record uncompleted, successful, and failed transactions
+- [MVP] Logs to record uncompleted, successful, and failed transactions
     - Important for debugging and fault tolerance against database crashes
     - Invariant: the server should still work even if the database doesn't!
 - [Future] Programmer interface to enable existing products to interact with the engine